Best replacement bands for Samsung Gear S2

 Moretek watch bands

-If you've got a Samsung Gear S2 Classic and want a watch band that will work well for fitness, or keep you from having a sweaty wrist under the rubber, the Moretek bands might do the trick.
+If you've got a Samsung Gear S2 Classic and want a watch band that will work well for fitness and prevents sweat from building up between your wrist and your watch,you want these Moretek bands might do the trick.

-There are four color combinations that you'll be able to choose from, and each sports a design with cutouts throughout the band, and a two-tone color scheme.
-These watch bands are available for around $40.
+There are four color combinations that you'll be able to choose from, and each sports a design with cutouts throughout the band and a two-tone color scheme.
+These watch bands are available for around $11.

 MoKo watch bands